dvislearning/connectfour/README.md

 # connectfour

-Connect Four is an exercise in Test Driven Development using RSpec.
+Connect Four is an exercise in Test Driven Development using RSpec from [TheOdinProject](http://www.theodinproject.com/ruby-programming/testing-ruby).
 Specs were written first, allowed to fail, and then code was written to make the specs pass.

 Please run: